Chapter 3 R programming

 “atomic” vector: vector of one base type (see above).

-scalar: this doesn’t exist, this is a vector of length 1.
+scalar: this doesn’t exist in R, this is a vector of length 1.

-matrices / arrays: a vector with some dimensions (attribute).
+matrices / arrays: a vector with some dimensions (as attributes).

 #> [1] 1 2 3 4 5 6 7 8 9 10 11 12